TheresaLui/SelfHelpContent_v2/articles/microsoft.graph/graphapi-myappisthrottled.md

 # My application is being throttled

+Throttling limits the number of concurrent calls to a service to prevent overuse of resources.
+Microsoft Graph is designed to handle a very high volume of requests.
+In the event of an overwhelming number of requests, throttling helps maintain optimal performance and reliability of the Microsoft Graph service.

 ## **Recommended steps**
 * Reduce the number of operations per request.
 * Reduce the frequency of calls.